What is CBD?

 There’s no perfect time of day to use CBD for everyone.
 In general, the best time to take CBD is whenever your schedule allows you to be consistent with your CBD routine.

-Many CBD users have found they prefer taking their CBD shortly after they wake up to start their day with all its natural benefits.
+Many CBD users have found they prefer taking their CBD shortly after they wake up to start their day.
 Others prefer taking their CBD in the evening or just before bed, while others use CBD throughout the day to maintain a regular level of CBD in their system all day long.
 People may react to CBD differently, depending on what time and how often during the day CBD is used.
-Try adjusting when you use CBD to find the ideal time that seems to provide the best results for you.
+Try adjusting when you use CBD to find the ideal time.

 How often should I take CBD?

-Optimal frequency for taking CBD products depends on your individual wellness needs.
-However, there are many benefits to using CBD daily.
-The most prominent among these benefits is that CBD helps augment the body’s naturally occurring endocannabinoids to encourage optimal balance and overall wellness.
+Optimal frequency for taking CBD products depends on your individual needs.
 Daily servings of CBD helps keep a regular level of CBD in your system at all times.

 How should I use the dropper to take CBD oil?